iancmcc/extdirect/README.txt

             {% load direct_providers %}
             {% direct_providers %}

-       If you don't have Ext on the page already, you can write a stripped-down version directly to the page by adding +direct.js to the template tag:

-            {% direct_providers +direct.js %}

     6. That's it.
 You should now have access on that template to the remote
        methods:

             Remote.MyRouter.uppercase({word:'a word'}, callback);